karlsonschlyer/shelflife/README.md

 7. under hardware, chose 4096 MB (you can allocate more if you have more than 8GB ram) and 2 CPU (you can allocate more if you have a more powerful machine)
 8. under hard disk, chose 15GB
 9. after the VM boots up, you'll want to select Try or Install Ubuntu
-10. if you get an error relating to the graphics, you made need to do this:
-    In VirtualBox Settings → Display → Graphics Controller, change:
-    From VMSVGA → VBoxSVGA (or vice versa, depending on your Ubuntu version).
 11. Ubuntu may take quite a few minutes to boot up the first time